Comics and the Senses: A Multisensory Approach to Comics and Graphic Novels

 To recommend Comics and the Senses to your librarian, click here.

 Want a free look at a few of the ideas from the book?
-Why not read myopen access article 'Beyond the Visual: The Roles of the Senses in Contemporary Comics'?
+Why not read the open access article 'Beyond the Visual: The Roles of the Senses in Contemporary Comics'?
 Read the full article for free in the Scandinavian Journal of Comic Art here.
-For more on my articles, click here.
+For more articles, click here.

 Review by Ivan Lima Gomes in História, Histórias (Portuguese).